Reversing a Downlevel Offer

 • Don’t be vague.
 Say: “This isn’t the level I’m targeting.
 Let’s align on that first.”

 • Offer solutions.
-Retake a round, speak to the hiring manager, etc.
+Offer to retake a round, speak to the hiring manager, etc.

 • Don’t signal agreement unless you mean it.
 Even polite excitement can be read as acceptance.